East of Scotland General Practice

 In the East of Scotland we offer an excellent training environment with our mix of hospitals and General Practices.
 I know from feedback from our GP Specialty Registrars (GP StRs) that they particularly value the support provided to them by their GP Educational Supervisors who supervise them throughout the three years of their training.

-Within the Regional Office we have a dedicated team of GPs and administrative support staff who are here to help support GP StRs at all stages of training.
-Because our region is quite small we can offer a personal touch and an approachability that has proved popular with our current and past GP StRs.
+Within the Regional Offices we have a dedicated team of GPs and administrative support staff who are here to help support GP StRs at all stages of training.

 Geographically East of Scotland is in an ideal location to offer training experiences in remote and rural locations or within the inner city.
 We are also well served by excellent road and rail links - Edinburgh and Glasgow are only an hour away.